adambard/learnxinyminutes-docs/scala.html.markdown

 i    // Show the value of i.
 Note that while is a loop in the classical sense -
      // it executes sequentially while changing the loop variable. while is very
      // fast, faster that Java loops, but using the combinators and
-     // comprehensions above is easier to understand and parallelize
+     // comprehensions below is easier to understand and parallelize

 // A do while loop
 do {